mammoth cave national park

 One of our annual trips is an easy drive out to Fairfield Glade, TN for a few days with Greg’s side of the family, and this year we combined it with a visit to Mammoth Cave National Park in KY.
 Our 4th national park, in case anyone else is counting.

 One of our days in TN, we packed a picnic lunch and drove north toward Kentucky.
-We were headed for Mammoth Cave, but when we saw a sign for the Alvin York State Park, we couldn’t resist a quick detour.
-Sergeant York’s original homestead, as well as his local church + cemetery, have been turned into a Tennessee state park, complete with a visitor center modeled after a “general store” from the same time period.
-We stopped, visited the York house (which was locked), and then hiked to the cemetery to see Alvin York’s tombstone.
+We were headed for Mammoth Cave National Park, but when we saw a sign for the Alvin York State Park, we couldn’t resist a quick detour.
+Sergeant York’s original homestead, as well as his local church and cemetery, has been turned into a Tennessee state park, complete with a visitor center modeled after a “general store” from the same time period.
+We stopped, visited the York house (which was locked), and then hiked over to the cemetery to see Alvin York’s tombstone.
 I grew up watching the movie with my family, so it was pretty cool to see real places from the story!
 Highly recommend if you’ve never seen it.

 The most eventful part of our cave tour was when I started having sharp Braxton Hicks contractions every few minutes.
 Greg & I both briefly panicked as we pictured getting lost underground and having the baby there!
 I ended up skipping the second half of the tour and waiting for everyone on a bench.
 Thankfully we made it out and back to Fairfield Glade.